 Rigorous thresholds for reporting

-We only include modeled conversions in our reporting when we have high confidence that conversions actually occurred as a result of ad interactions.
+We only include modeled conversions in our reporting when we're highly confident that conversions actually occurred as a result of ad interactions.
 We avoid systematically reporting more conversions than reality and always aim to minimize over-reporting.
 This means for some users, we don’t observe enough conversions on a regular basis to be able to confidently model.
-In these cases, we do not report any modeled conversions.
+In these cases, we don't report any modeled conversions.

 Each gap is addressed via a unique modeling methodology